 Although designed perhaps with the urban delivery market in mind, it has an excellent WLTP range of up to 187 miles and a rapid charge facility of 40 minutes to 80% capacity.
 It’s rumoured that the e-NV200 won’t be around for much longer, sadly.

 Chinese manufacturer SAIC brings to the UK market its range of vans under the ‘MAXUS’ brand (formerly LDV).

-The eDeliver 3 van, competing with the Nissan e-NV200 and Renault’s Kangoo ZE and the Nissan e-NV200 is offered in two wheelbases.
-Payloads are around the 1,000kg mark with load volumes up to 6.3cu/m.
-The charge time is a competitive six to eight hours depending on the battery pack specified.
+The eDeliver 3 van, competing with the Renault’s Kangoo ZE and the Nissan e-NV200 is offered in two wheelbases.
+Payloads are around the 1000kg mark with load volumes up to 6.3cu/m.
+The charge time is a competitive six to eight hours depending on the battery pack.

 A WLTP range of 150 miles together with a good level of equipment and a keen sale price makes it a strong proposition, providing you’re not too concerned about brand perception.

 The order books open for the electrically powered version of their large van, the eDeliver 9.
 It’s available in two body sizes and with three battery options – 51.5kWh, 72kWh and 88.55kWh (with the last option available in the long wheelbase van only).

 The 150kW electric motor (that’s equivalent to 204hp) will be sprightly enough and with the largest battery the WLTP maximum range is a very competitive 219 miles.
 The payload on the 3500kg GVM (gross vehicle mass) version is a fairly conservative 860kg.